 Kravis Center of the Performing Arts - 4 blocks North

 If you have an interest in the theater and the performing arts, the Raymond F. Kravis Center for the Performing Arts is the premier location to spend an evening.
 For museum enthusiasts, the Norton Museum of Art (only a few blocks from Casa Grandview), houses a world-renowned collection of European, American, Chinese and contemporary art.
 See Arts and Culture

 With so many diverse areas throughout The Palm Beaches, the options for diners are virtually infinite.
 The downtown West Palm Beach area includes Clematis Street and CityPlace, a mecca for upscale shopping and dining, while the resort restaurants and cafes of the island of Palm Beach have catered to celebrities and royalty for decades.
 Atlantic Avenue is the trendy main street of Delray Beach, filled with chic restaurants, art galleries, and local watering holes.
 See Dining

-Check out the hottest 2014 Dining Spots in Palm Beach by USA Today and while you are there, you may run into some big time celebrities!
+Check out the hottest 2016 Best Restaurants in Palm Beach and while you are there, you may run into some big time celebrities!